Seagate/cortx-motr/doc/HLD_of_FOL.rst

 ============================================
-High level design of a File Operations Log
+High-Level Design of a File Operation Log
 ============================================

-This document presents a high level design (HLD) of a file operations log (a FOL) of Motr M0 core.
-The main purposes of this document are: (i) to be inspected by M0 architects and peer designers to ascertain that high level design is aligned with M0 architecture and other designs, and contains no defects, (ii) to be a source of material for Active Reviews of Intermediate Design (ARID) and detailed level design (DLD) of the same component, (iii) to serve as a design reference document.
+This document provides a High-Level Design (HLD) of a File Operation Log (FOL) of the Motr M0 core.
+The main purposes of this document are:

+- To be inspected by M0 architects and peer designers to ensure that HLD is aligned with M0 architecture and other designs and contains no defects.

+- To be a source of material for Active Reviews of Intermediate Design (ARID) and Detailed Level Design (DLD) of the same component.

+- To be served as a design reference document.

 The intended audience of this document consists of M0 customers, architects, designers and developers.